rust-lang/book/src/ch17-03-oo-design-patterns.md

 ## Implementing an Object-Oriented Design Pattern

 The *state pattern* is an object-oriented design pattern.
-The crux of the pattern is that a value has some internal state, which is represented by a set of *state objects*, and the value’s behavior changes based on the internal state.
+The crux of the pattern is that we define a set of states a value can have internally.
+The states are represented by a set of *state objects*, and the value’s behavior changes based on its state.
+We’re going to work through an example of a blog post struct that has a field to hold its state, which will be a state object from the set "draft", "review", or "published".

 The state objects share functionality: in Rust, of course, we use structs and traits rather than objects and inheritance.
 Each state object is responsible for its own behavior and for governing when it should change into another state.
 The value that holds a state object knows nothing about the different behavior of the states or when to transition between states.

-Using the state pattern means when the business requirements of the program change, we won’t need to change the code of the value holding the state or the code that uses the value.
+The advantage of using the state pattern is that, when the business requirements of the program change, we won’t need to change the code of the value holding the state or the code that uses the value.
 We’ll only need to update the code inside one of the state objects to change its rules or perhaps add more state objects.
-Let’s look at an example of the state design pattern and how to use it in Rust.
+Let’s dig in to incrementally implementing a blog post workflow using the state pattern.

-We’ll implement a blog post workflow in an incremental way.
-The blog’s final functionality will look like this:
+The final functionality will look like this:

 1. A blog post starts as an empty draft.
 2. When the draft is done, a review of the post is requested.